zyedidia/micro/runtime/help/copypaste.md

   reading, add `read-primary` and `read-clipboard` to the `clipboard_control` option.

-* iTerm2: supported, but must be enabled in `Preferences->General-> Selection->Applications in terminal may access clipboard`.
+* iTerm2: only copying (writing to clipboard) is supported.
+Must be enabled in `Preferences->General-> Selection->Applications in terminal may access clipboard`.
+  You can use Command-v to paste.

 * `st`: supported.